usaid-cs/yesterday-i-learned/random.md

 1. You have to understand the difference between someone who speaks to you on their free time and someone who frees their time to speak to you.
 1. 90% of credit card machines' passwords since 1990 is either 166816 or Z66816.
 1. [Bogons](https://en.wikipedia.org/wiki/Bogon_filtering) are bogus IPs.
 These IPs have never been assigned to anything by the Internet Assigned Numbers Authority (IANA).
-1. The [Roche (Rosh) Limit](https://en.wikipedia.org/wiki/Roche_limit) is the radius at which a large body can tear a smaller body apart, due to the effect of tidal forces on the smaller body.
 1. Sun Day, Moon Day, Tyr's Day, Odin's Day, Thor's Day, Frig's Day, and Saturn's Day.
 1. The [Baskerville](http://eyeondesign.aiga.org/can-a-font-make-us-believe-something-is-true/) font makes readers believe that which is written is true, much more often than other fonts, including Helvetica.
 1. [Release cards](http://america.aljazeera.com/articles/2015/4/20/release-cards-turn-inmates-and-their-families-into-profit-stream.html) are prison debit cards that charge a lot more (unregulated) fees.
 Prisoners are profit streams.